SVG Optimizer Online - Reduce SVG File Size by Up to 80%

 What is the best SVG optimizer in 2026?

-For most users, SVG Compressor Online is the best choice — it's free, requires no signup, works in any browser, and achieves 60–80% size reduction.
+For most users, SVG Optimizer Online is the best choice — it's free, requires no signup, works in any browser, and achieves 60–80% size reduction.
 For developers needing automation, SVGO (command-line) is the industry standard.

 Typically 50–80%.
 Files from Adobe Illustrator or Inkscape often contain the most bloat and see the highest reductions.
 Simple hand-coded SVGs may only reduce by 10–30%.